Forms of Elder Abuse – Exhaustive List

 - Additional names being included on an older adult’s bank signature card.

 - Sudden changes in banking practices or bank accounts.
-This can mean the withdrawal of large sums of money by an individual and may be accompanied by the elderly adult.
+This can mean the withdrawal of large sums of money by an individual and may be accompanied by an elderly adult.

 - Sudden transfers of assets to a family member or someone that is not related to the elderly adult.